 Here’s a complete example of fetching and displaying scenarios:Related resources

-- Pricing Optimizations - Learn how Pylon’s pricing differs from traditional PPE/LOS systems
+- Pricing optimizations - Learn how Pylon’s pricing differs from traditional PPE/LOS systems

-- Marketing Rates - Display competitive rates on your website
+- Marketing rates - Display competitive rates on your website

 - Prequalification - Determine maximum affordability before creating a loan